zkonduit/cryptoidol-react-native/README.md

 ### Notes:

-- **Avatar Rendering**: The avatar (dancing girl) will only render on a physical device.
+- **CryptoIdol Rendering**: The avatar (dancing girl) will only render on a physical device.
 It will not appear on simulators due to hardware constraints.
 Ensure you test on a real iPhone for full functionality.
 - **NFT Minting**: This feature is currently a work in progress.
 Future updates will unlock the ability to mint NFTs based on your singing performance.